-In preparation for our trip to Spain, I spent a lot of time looking for information on the pinchos crawl that takes place on a tiny street called Calle Laurel in the town of Logroño.
-Of all the things we were planning to do in the Rioja, in the Basque region of Spain, I was most looking forward to the pinchos crawl, because it marries all the things I love best about traveling — cultural immersion, trying local foods and drinking great beer and wine.
-It fit perfectly into our schedule as a mid-day refueling from visiting Rioja’s bodegas.
+One of my favorite things to do in all of Spain is the pinchos crawl that takes place on a tiny street called Calle Laurel in the town of Logroño, located in the heart of the Rioja wine region.
+I love this pinchos crawl because it marries all the things I love best about traveling — cultural immersion, trying local foods and drinking great beer and wine.

 What is a Pinchos Crawl?